-Jamaica Inn, situated on six beachside acres two miles east of Ocho Rios, aptly calls itself "a small grand hotel."
-This elegant and intimate resort hotel captures the luxurious, languorous feeling of Jamaica’s plantation days, yet offers enough amenities to keep guests busy.
-Since opening nearly a half-century ago, the Jamaica Inn has been known as a private getaway with first-class services and amenities.
-Past guests have included Marilyn Monroe and Arthur Miller and James Bond creator Ian Fleming.
+Situated on six beachside acres just east of Ocho Rios, Jamaica Inn aptly calls itself "a small grand hotel."
+This elegant and intimate five-star property captures the luxurious, languorous feeling of Jamaica’s plantation days, yet offers enough amenities to keep guests busy.
+Since opening nearly a half-century ago, Jamaica Inn has been known as a private getaway with first-class services and amenities.
+Past guests have included Marilyn Monroe, Arthur Miller, and James Bond creator Ian Fleming.

-You may also recognize this resort from Season 20 of The Bachelor, when bachelor Ben Higgins took the ladies on a romantic getaway to Jamaica.
+You may also recognize this resort from Season 20 of "The Bachelor," when bachelor Ben Higgins took the ladies on a romantic getaway to Jamaica.